Posts

 Image

 This week’s Wardrobe Wednesday starts with a little swish.
-Picture it: me stepping out of my neighborhood coffee shop in black flare yoga pants, a lavender hoodie slipping just enough to show the strap of my pink longline activewear top, and my tote brushing against my hip.
+Picture it: me stepping out of my neighborhood coffee shop in black flare yoga pants, a lavender hoodie slipping just enough to show the strap of my pink longline sports bra, and my tote brushing against my hip.
 The barista had just given me a smile—not a puzzled one, but the kind that says I see you, and you look good.
 In that moment, I wasn’t “a guy in yoga pants.”
 I was simply Alice: padded, soft, confident, and swishing happily into my day. ✨ A little history, Alice-style Of course, it wasn’t always like this.
 The “gear only” years: In the 2000s, men’s leggings were strictly compression tights—gear for running or cycling, hidden under shorts, invisible outside of sport.
 But here’s my secret: I was wearing them even earlier.
 In the mid-90s, I ran and rollerbladed in bold tights—blue tiger stripes, even pink.
 Women on the trail loved them.
 They didn’t laugh; they smiled.
-That feeling of freedom, of being notice...
+That feeling of freedom, of being noticed in...

 AME Yoga Shorts: A Review for Comfort, Movement, and Incontinence